gvwilson/11-techbook/README.md

 Editors are used to authors becoming discouraged and can provide a much-needed reality check.
-They can also help you evolve the reasoning, scope, timing, or approach to your book: it's actually part of their to do so.
+They can also help you evolve the reasoning, scope, timing, or approach to your book: it's actually part of their job to do so.

 ## Tip 13: Stop, ship, and celebrate.